OctopusDeploy/docs/docs/administration/server-configuration-and-file-storage/moving-octopus-server-folders.md

 1. Copy the folder while the server is running
 1. Stop the server
 1. Use a file mirroring tool like `robocopy` to ensure the new folder reflects the added and removed files while the copy was running
-1. Update the path in octopus config
+1. Update the path in Octopus config
 1. Start the server.